Code-Institute-Submissions/globeconnections/README.md

 ## USER STORIES:

-- The reason behind creating this website is to allow site navigators to choose a package for their next holiday which is best suited to their individual requirements.
+- The reason behind creating this website is to allow site navigators to choose a package for their next holiday that is best suited to their individual requirements.

 ## (a) SCOPE:

-- We understand that every traveller is different from another and will have several different requirements to fulfil throughout their journey to ensure that they have the best holiday possible.
+- We understand that each traveller is different from another and will have several different requirements to fulfil throughout their journey, to ensure that they have the best holiday possible.

 ## (b) SURFACE: